karatelabs/karate/README.md

 # you can also ensure that the constructed url has a trailing / by appending an empty path segment
 # eg. given a documentId of 1234 the path will be: /documents/1234/download/
 Given path 'documents', documentId, 'download', ''

+# if you want to take control of building a string that already contais the path separators
+Given raw path '/my/manually/constructed/path'

+# you can of course still use variables
+Gicen raw path '/my/manually/constructed/path/', documentId
 ```
 Note that the `path` 'resets' after any HTTP request is made but not the `url`.
 The [Hello World](#hello-world) is a great example of 'REST-ful' use of the `url` when the test focuses on a single REST 'resource'.
 Look at how the `path` did not need to be specified for the second HTTP `get` call since `/cats` is part of the `url`.